koknat/callGraph/README.md

         callGraph  <files>  <options>

-        If your script calls helper modules, and you want the call graph to display the modules' functions, list them explicitly on the command line: callGraph script.pl path/moduleA.pm path/moduleB.pm
+        If your script calls helper modules, and you want the call graph to display the modules' functions, list the modules explicitly on the command line: callGraph script.pl path/moduleA.pm path/moduleB.pm

     Options: